phase2/outrigger-docs/docs/common-tasks/ssh-keys-for-private-repos.md

 Any container you want to connect to the SSH agent needs to set the environmental variable SSH_AUTH_SOCK to /ssh/auth/sock and mount the ssh volume at path /ssh.

-Here is an example ssh.overrides.yml file which can be combined with the build.yml file's base container and adds the ssh agent ability.
-To use this file you would run `docker-compose -f build.yml -f ssh.overrides.yml run --rm DESIRED_SERVICE`
+Here is an example ssh.overrides.yml file which shows how to add SSH agent access to services from the [build container](using-the-build-container.md).
+To use this file run `docker-compose -f build.yml -f ssh.overrides.yml run --rm DESIRED_SERVICE`

 !!! note "Overrides and extends"
     Overrides do not carry through to services extending an overridden service.